Cosmological Dynamics of Accelerating Model in $f(T)$ Gravity with Special Forms of Deceleration Parameter: Conclusion

-According to the analysis, the current deceleration parameter is $q_0 = -0.648$ for CC data and $q_0 = -0.622$ for joint data.
-The negative sign of $q_0$ confirms that cosmic expansion is accelerating at the current epoch $(z =0)$ for this model.
+We further examined the evolutionary dynamics using various cosmological parameters.
+Furthermore, the analysis includes a discussion on the behavior of the deceleration parameter.
+The evolution curve of the deceleration parameter (figures (\ref{fig: Figure 3}) and (\ref{fig: Figure 8})) illustrate the transition of the Universe from decelerated expansion to accelerated expansion.
+For Model-1, the current value of deceleration parameter is $q_0 = -0.648$ (CC) and $q_0 = -0.622$ (joint), the value of transition redshift is $z_t = 0.62$ (CC) and $z_t = 0.63$(joint).
+For Model-2, the present value of deceleration parameter is obtain $q_0 = -0.7$ and $ -0.67$ for CC and joint data respectively.
+The value of transition redshift is $z_t= 0.60$ (CC) and $z_t=0.62$(joint).
+The negative sign of $q_0$ confirms that cosmic expansion is accelerating at the current epoch $(z =0)$ for both models.
 These results align with the expanding nature of the accelerating Universe.

 Additionally, we analyzed the behavior of physical parameters.
-Figure (\ref{fig: Figure 4}) shows the energy density($\rho_{DE}$) and pressure($p_{DE}$) for DE. $\rho_{DE}$ remains positive throughout cosmic evolution while $p_{DE}$ begins with positive values in the early universe at high redshift $(z)$.
-The pressure transitions to negative values in the present and the later epoch of cosmic evolution.
-Based on the constrained parameter values, the behavior of the EoS parameter($\omega_{DE}$) for DE is depicted in the figure (\ref{fig: Figure 6}).
-The values of the EoS parameter is $\omega_{DE} = -0.6857$ and $\omega_{DE} = -0.6722$ at $z=0$ for the CC and joint estimates, respectively.
-The analysis of $\omega_{DE}$ shows that this model exhibits quintessence kind of dark energy in the current epoch.
-The EoS parameter currently lies in the quintessence region but exhibit the phantom region in the future.
+The energy density for DE ($\rho_{DE}$) remains positive throughout cosmic evolution while pressure for DE ($p_{DE}$) becomes negative in the recent due to dominance of dark energy.
+The model demonstrates that the observed cosmic acceleration arises from the presence of negative pressure during the late-time era of universal expansion.
+Based on the constrained parameter values, the behavior of the EoS parameter($\omega_{DE}$) for DE is depicted in the figures (\ref{fig: Figure 6}) and (\ref{fig: Figure 11}).
+For model-1, the values of the EoS parameter are $\omega_{DE} = -0.6857$ and $\omega_{DE} = -0.6722$ at $z=0$ for the CC and joint estimates, respectively.
+Similarly, For model-2, the values of the EoS parameter is $\omega_{DE}=-0.8$ (CC) and $\omega_{DE}=-0.78$ (joint) at present.
+The analysis of $\omega_{DE}$ shows that both models exhibit quintessence kind of dark energy in the current epoch.
+The EoS parameter currently lies in the quintessence region but exhibits the phantom region in the future.

-Lastly, we obtained the present age of the universe for this model, which are $t_0$ = $13.07^{+1.03}_{-0.38}$ Gyr and $t_0= 13.19^{+0.24}_{-0.04}$ Gyr for CC data and for the joint dataset respectively.
-In conclusion, our overall observation is that this model demonstrates consistency with observational evidence for the current epoch of accelerated cosmic expansion.
+Lastly, we obtained the present age of the universe for both models.
+For Model-1, the age of the universe is $t_0$ = $13.07$ Gyr and $t_0= 13.19$ Gyr for CC data and for the joint dataset, respectively, and for Model-2, the age of the universe is $t_0$ = $13.67$ Gyr(CC) and $t_0= 13.78$ Gyr (joint).
+In conclusion, our overall observation is that both models demonstrate consistency with observational evidence for the current epoch of accelerated cosmic expansion.